Advising and Declaring a Major

 Bring a new transcript report to your advising appointment.
 An unofficial transcript copy printed off of Bannerweb is fine.

 3. Your Advising Appointment

 During your appointment you will discuss your course plan, make necessary corrections, and your advisor will sign the form.
-If you have selected an advisor that shares your interests, he or she will be able to suggest coursework to you that you might enjoy.
-It is important to cultivate a relationship with your advisor because he or she will become an excellent source of information and a possible reference should you decide to go to graduate school or into a psychology-related field.
+If you have selected an advisor that shares your interests, they will be able to suggest coursework to you that you might enjoy and can point you to research you might find interesting.
+It is important to cultivate a relationship with your advisor because they are an excellent source of information and a possible reference should you decide to go to graduate school or into a psychology-related field.

 4. Declare Your Major

-Take your signed declaration form to the Psychology Office, ISC, Room 1137, to make a copy for the department file.
-Then take your original, signed declaration form immediately to the Registrar’s Office.
+Take your signed declaration form to the Psychological Sciences Office, ISC, Room 1137, to make a copy for the department file.
+Then take your original, signed declaration form immediately to the Registrar's Office.